-Fortunately, a good, quick writing prompt is one of the best and simplest ways to kick-start creativity and to get the inspiration flowing!
-This all-new list of quick write prompts for middle school students is designed to help kids who are feeling stuck move past their writer’s blocks.
+You see, this all-new list of quick write prompts for students is designed to help kids who are feeling stuck move past their writer’s blocks.

 While some questions call for reflection and self-analysis, others focus on description, hypothetical dreams, and imagination.
 However, they all share one important trait in common: each prompt is easy to read and to begin answering immediately.

 34 Quick Writing Prompts